K3DFD-Radio/PHL-MER-Group-PSWS/installation.md

 4. This completes the essential build of the Ubuntu 24.04 Server LTS instance.
 Directions for installing useful Linux tools and performance monitoring utilities will be provided in the [optimization] file.

-5. Next, click on this link to install and configure the WSPRdaemon SDR environment which includes the ka9q-radio application
+5. Next, click on this [Configuration](https://github.com/K3DFD-Radio/PHL-MER-Group-PSWS/blob/main/configuration.md) link to install and configure the WSPRdaemon SDR environment, which includes the ka9q-radio application